-If you are applying for an Arkansas APRN license and you already hold APRN licensure in another state(s), after reading this information, select the link at the bottom of this webpage.
-This will direct you to the Arkansas Nurse Portal.
+If you are applying for an Arkansas APRN license and you already hold an APRN license in another state(s), you will apply by endorsement in the Arkansas Nurse Portal.

-The Arkansas Nurse Portal will enable you to create a user profile account, which is a prerequisite to the application process.
+The Arkansas Nurse Portal will enable you to create a user profile account, which is a prerequisite to the application process and is accessed at www.arsbn.org.
 A valid personal email address rather than a work email is preferable.
-The nurse portal is also accessed at www.arsbn.org

 In order to expedite your license application process, there are specific documents and data which should be readily on hand.
-First, proceed to nursys.com.
+First, proceed to www.nursys.com.
 Select the Quick confirm tab.
 Scroll down and select, "I agree."
-Enter the requested information and download the view report.
+Enter the requested information and download your report.
 Print the information.
 This will supply your complete licensing history.

 You will also need to access your complete educational history to include the date of graduation for each degree completed.
 The month and year will suffice for the date of completion.

 You should have a copy of your national certification on hand to include the date of original certification, current issue date and expiration date.
 The certificate will need to be uploaded as requested (pdf).